MACE-OFF: Transferable Short Range Machine Learning Force Fields for Organic Molecules: Results

 \subsubsection{Ala\textsubscript{3} Free Energy Surface}

-We first studied the ability of MACE to reproduce the free energy surface of the Ala\textsubscript{3} tripeptide.
-Using the \texttt{MACE-OFF23(S)} force field, we observed computational performance of 7.5~ns/day for the vacuum system, and 2.2~ns/day for the solvated system, using a 1~fs timestep.
-Although this remains significantly more expensive than the MM simulation (around 300~ns/day with a 2~fs timestep), it nevertheless enables sufficient sampling of the potential energy surface in a reasonable compute time.
+We first investigated the ability of MACE-OFF24(M) to reproduce the free energy surface of the Ala\textsubscript{3} tripeptide.
+We observed computational performance of $9.6\times 10^{6}$ steps/day for the vacuum system, and $2.2\times 10^{6}$ steps/day for the solvated system on an NVIDIA 80GB A100 GPU via the OpenMM interface.
+Although this remains significantly more expensive than the MM simulation (around $150\times 10^{6}$ steps/day), it nevertheless enables sufficient sampling of the free energy surface.

-Figure~\ref{fig:mace_amber_ala3_fes} shows the free energy surface of Ala\textsubscript{3} in water, modelled by AMBER14/TIP3P and MACE, respectively, sampled along the central $ \phi $ and $ \psi $ backbone angles.
-The AMBER14 simulations identify several local minima, corresponding to the anti-parallel $\beta$-sheet ($ \phi < -120^\circ, \psi > 120^\circ $), a right-handed $\alpha$-helix ($ \phi = -60^\circ, \psi > -60^\circ $), the corresponding left-handed $\alpha$-helix ($ \phi = 60^\circ, \psi > 60^\circ $), and a polyproline II (PPII)-type structure ($ \phi = -60^\circ, \psi > 120^\circ $).
-Compared to experimental fits of the NMR J-coupling constants~\cite{zhangMolecularDynamicsForce2020}, the AMBER14 simulation is generally in good agreement, with a slight overpopulation of both $ \alpha $-helical structures and underpopulation of the PPII mesostate.
+Figure~\ref{fig:mace_amber_ala3_fes} shows the free energy surface of Ala\textsubscript{3} in water, modelled by AMBER14SB/TIP3P and MACE-OFF24(M), respectively.
+Well-tempered metadynamics was used to enhance sampling along the central $ \phi $ and $ \psi $ backbone angles ({\bf Section~S7.1}).
+The AMBER14SB simulation identifies four local minima, corresponding to the anti-parallel $\beta$-sheet ($ \phi < -120^\circ, \psi > 120^\circ $), a right-handed $\alpha$-helix ($ \phi = -60^\circ, \psi > -60^\circ $), the corresponding left-handed $\alpha$-helix ($ \phi = 60^\circ, \psi > 60^\circ $), and a polyproline II (PPII)-type structure ($ \phi = -60^\circ, \psi > 120^\circ $).
+Comparing the dihedral angle distribution with NMR J-coupling constants, the AMBER14SB simulation is generally in good agreement, with a slight overpopulation of both $ \alpha $-helical structures and underpopulation of the PPII mesostate~\cite{zhangMolecularDynamicsForce2020}.
+We therefore use this to enable visual comparison with a well-tuned classical forcefield.

-The corresponding MACE simulations show a very similar free energy surface to AMBER14/TIP3P, with the same four local minima identified.
+The corresponding MACE simulations show a similar free energy surface to AMBER14SB/TIP3P, with the same four local minima identified.
 Whilst the relative depths of the \textalpha-helical conformations are in agreement, AMBER predicts the free energy of the anti-parallel \textbeta-sheet to be 1~kcal/mol higher than the PPII minimum, compared to 0.1~kcal/mol for MACE.

+We also compare the unbiased conformational ensemble from 20~ns of NPT dynamics sampled with MACE-OFF24(M) directly to experiment by calculating \textsuperscript{3}J coupling constants from the Ramachandran distribution.
+Computed values are shown in Table \ref{tab:coupling} in addition to literature values for AMBER14SB, ANI-2x and experiment~\cite{zhangMolecularDynamicsForce2020, rosenberger2021modeling, huDeterminationH1Angles1997a}.
+MACE-OFF24(M) accurately predicts coupling constants, and is comparable with AMBER14SB.
+In agreement with our previous findings, both methods significantly outperform ANI-2x, highlighting the difficulties in computing accurate dynamics in the solution phase with MLPs.